 Monte Biaena 1618 m, Via Ferrata del Somator

 Monte Biaena prime and particular location makes it a summit from which it's possible to enjoy unusually large views all around.
 It's a true open balcony.
-When we reach the top the view extends to 360° over all the surrounding mountains and we can understand what was the strategic importance of Mount Biaena to the Austro-Hungarian Empire.
+When we reach the top the view extends to 360° over all the surrounding mountains and we can understand the reason of the strategic importance of Monte Biaena for the Austro-Hungarian Empire.
 The whole Vallagarina, Mount Baldo and Lessini, Pasubio, Carega, Adamello and Presanella, Garda Lake and the Folgaria Plateau, everything remains in view.
-Mount Biaena was never involved in infantry fighting, anyhow it played an important role for strategic control of surroundings.
+Monte Biaena was never involved in infantry fighting, anyhow it played an important role for the strategic control of surroundings.

 Coming from A22 Auto Brennero exit Rovereto Sud.
 From Rovereto are two possible roads to reach Passo Bordala, the starting of our outing: via Val di Gresta or via Val Lagarina.

 - Val di Gresta approach: follow the signposts to Riva del Garda, getting to Loppio, between Mori and Nago.
 At Loppio roundabout turn to right and follow the signposts to Val di Gresta, along the road SP88, towards the village of Ronzo – Chienis, which you will reach after about 12 kilometers.
 Passed this village continue in the direction of Passo Bordala m.
 1253, lying between Val di Gresta and Vallagarina, getting to Prà del Lac, then to the Restaurant La Baita m 1180, located just before the pass on the right.
 Continuing a few hundred meters to the left there is a parking lot.

 - Val Lagarina approach: follow the signposts to Villa Lagarina and Passo di Cei, then to Passo Bordala and Ristorante la Baita